pbv-public/firestore-orm/README.md

 ## Repeated Reads
-By default, reading a row twice in a single transaction is treated as an exception.
+By default, reading a doc twice in a single transaction is treated as an exception.
 ```javascript
 await db.Context.run(async tx => {